The St. George Hotel Bar

 The Art of Betrayal

-The secret history of MI6 - from the Cold War to the present day.
-The British Secret Service has been cloaked in secrecy and shrouded in myth since it was created a hundred years ago.
-Our understanding of what it is to be a spy has been largely defined by the fictional worlds of James Bond and John le Carre.
-THE ART OF BETRAYAL provides a unique and unprecedented insight into this secret world and the reality that lies behind the fiction.
-It tells the story of how the secret service has changed since the end of World War II and by focusing on the people and the relationships that lie at the heart of espionage, revealing the danger, the drama, the intrigue, the moral ambiguities and the occasional comedy that comes with working for British intelligence.
-From the defining period of the early Cold War through to the modern day, MI6 has undergone a dramatic transformation from a gung-ho, amateurish organisation to its modern, no less controversial, incarnation.
-Gordon Corera reveals the triumphs and disasters along the way.
-The grand dramas of the Cold War and after - the rise and fall of the Berlin Wall, the Cuban Missile Crisis, the 11 September 2001 attacks and the Iraq war - are the backdrop for the human stories of the individual spies whose stories form the centrepiece of the narrative.
-But some of the individuals featured here, in turn, helped shape the course of those events.
-Corera draws on the first-hand accounts of those who have spied, lied and in some cases nearly died in service of the state.
-They range from the spymasters to the agents they ran to their sworn enemies.
-Many of these accounts are based on exclusive interviews and access.
-From Afghanistan to the Congo, from Moscow to the back streets of London, these are the voices of those who have worked on the front line of Britain's secret wars.
-And the truth is often more remarkable than the fiction.
+“A wide-ranging, thought-provoking, and highly readable history of Britain’s postwar Secret Intelligence Service, popularly known as MI6.” ―The Wall Street Journal From Berlin to the Congo, from Moscow to the back streets of London, these are the true stories of the agents on the front lines of British intelligence.
+And the truth is sometimes more remarkable than the spy novels of Ian Fleming or John le Carré.
+Gordon Corera provides a unique and unprecedented insight into this secret world and the reality that lies behind the fiction.
+He tells the story of how the secret service has changed since the end of the World War II and, by focusing on the real people and the relationships that lie at the heart of espionage, illustrates the danger, the drama, the intrigue, and the moral ambiguities that come with working for British intelligence.
+From the defining period of the early Cold War through modern day, MI6 has undergone a dramatic transformation from a gung-ho, amateurish organization to its modern, no less controversial, incarnation.
+And some of the individuals featured here, in turn, helped shape the course of those events.
+Corera draws on the first-hand accounts of those who have spied, lied, and in some cases nearly died in service of the state.
+They range from the spymasters to the agents they controlled to their sworn enemies, and the result is a “fast-paced” examination that ranges “from the covert diplomacy of the Cold War to recent security concerns in Afghanistan and the Middle East” (The Times, London).